danforbes/danforbes/writings/substrate.md

-# Substrate: Zero to Hero
+# Polkadot & Substrate: Zero to Hero

 [Substrate](https://www.substrate.io/) is an [open-source](https://github.com/paritytech/substrate)
 [Rust](https://www.rust-lang.org/) framework for building blockchains that is curated by